joacorapela/rsmf2025/application/applicationLarger.md

 ### Aim 3: Dissemination

-3.25ex 1ex .2ex -1em Summary: Publish first Bonsai.ML paper
+Summary: Prepare and submit for publications the first Bonsai.ML paper

-3.25ex 1ex .2ex -1em Background: Specially in neuroscience, adoption of
-open-source software greatly increase when they are supported by scientific papers.
-In our own experiences, we have seen this happen many times, with the foundational Bonsai paper [@lopesEtAl15], with the BonVision paper [@lopesEtAl21], and with the BonZeb paper [@guilbeaultEtAl21].
-To increase adoption of Bonsai.ML, we will prepare and submit for publication the first Bonsai.ML paper.
+Background: In neuroscience, the adoption of open-source software increases significantly when supported by peer-reviewed publications.
+We have seen this repeatedly in our own experience, with the foundational Bonsai paper (Lopes et al., 2015), the BonVision paper (Lopes et al., 2021), and the BonZeb paper (Guilbeault et al., 2021).
+To promote wider uptake of Bonsai.ML, we will prepare and submit the first dedicated Bonsai.ML paper for publication.

-3.25ex 1ex .2ex -1em Tasks:\
+Tasks:\

 paper_write: